Don’t Have Espresso Powder? Try These Substitutes.

-Espresso powder or instant espresso is the secret ingredient in many rich and chocolatey cookies, cakes, and other sweets.
-We highly recommend keeping a jar in your pantry but it can be hard to find, so here are a few substitutions to use in a pinch…
+Espresso powder or instant espresso is the secret ingredient in many rich chocolate cookies, cakes, and other sweets.
+We highly recommend keeping a jar on hand if you bake frequently, but there comes a time when even the best-stocked pantries run low.

-• Instant coffee (preferably a dark roast) – Because instant coffee isn’t as rich as espresso, you may want to increase the amount called for in the recipe.
-Faith notes that you can use about 50% more but be aware that it “has a harsher taste than instant espresso [and] can taste tinny or sour if too much is used.”
+Because instant coffee isn’t as rich as espresso, you may want to increase the amount called for in the recipe.
+Kitchn’s Editor-in-Chief, Faith Durand, notes that you can use about 50% more, but be aware that it “has a harsher taste than instant espresso [and] can taste tinny or sour if too much is used.”

-• Espresso grounds – According to Fine Cooking, commercial espresso powder is actually made from espresso beans that have been ground, brewed, dried, and then further ground.
-We recently tried this at home to make Martha Stewart’s Mocha Slice Cookies and although the process was a bit time-consuming, our homemade powder actually worked very well.
+According to Fine Cooking, commercial espresso powder is actually made from espresso beans that have been ground, brewed, dried, and then further ground.
+We recently tried this to make Martha Stewart’s Mocha Slice Cookies and, although the process was a bit time-consuming, our homemade powder actually worked very well.
 We used a mortar and pestle to crush the grounds into a very fine powder.

 Have you used any of these substitutes — or another?
 How did it work for you?